bitcoin-unlimited/BUwiki/wally/faq.md

 ## Glossary of Terms

 **Address or Bitcoin Cash address**
-An address in a BCH wallet.
+An address is a destination to send BCH.
 When sending BCH, the address of the recipient is specified to ensure that the BCH is sent to the correct recipient.
 Each address is completely unique, as the probability of a duplicate address being created is infinitesimally small.

 **BCH**
 Abbreviation for both “bitcoin cash” (the currency) and the Bitcoin Cash Network.
 See below.